abivia/penknife/README.md

 ## Penknife: a small blade

 Penknife is a tiny but powerful template engine implemented in PHP 8.4.
+Change log below.

 Penknife supports:
 * Variables